MarSnop99/SQL-Database-Ekstraklasa/README.md

-# Projekt Relacyjnej Bazy Danych SQL - Statystyki Piłkarskie
+# SQL Relational Database Project - Football Statistics

-Projekt zrealizowany w ramach studiów na kierunku Analityka Gospodarcza, demonstrujący umiejętność projektowania złożonych, znormalizowanych schematów baz danych oraz pisania zaawansowanych zapytań analitycznych w języku SQL.
+A project developed as part of Economic Analytics studies, demonstrating the ability to design complex, normalized database schemas and execute advanced analytical SQL queries.

-## Diagram ERD (Entity-Relationship Diagram)
+## ERD (Entity-Relationship Diagram)
-Poniższy diagram przedstawia architekturę bazy danych, w tym tabele, klucze główne, klucze obce oraz relacje między nimi.
+The diagram below illustrates the database architecture, including tables, primary keys, foreign keys, and the relationships between them.

 ![Diagram Bazy Danych](https://github.com/MarSnop99/SQL-Database-Ekstraklasa/blob/main/Diagram%20bazy%20SQL.png?raw=true)

 ---

-## 1. Cel Biznesowy Projektu
+## 1. Project Objective
-Celem projektu było stworzenie w pełni funkcjonalnej, znormalizowanej bazy danych dla fikcyjnej ligi piłkarskiej.
-System został zaprojektowany tak, aby umożliwiać efektywne gromadzenie, zarządzanie i analizowanie szczegółowych danych dotyczących meczów, w tym wyników, statystyk zawodników (bramki, asysty, kartki), informacji o drużynach, sędziach i stadionach.
+The goal of the project was to create a fully functional, normalized database for a fictional football league.
+The system was designed to enable efficient collection, management, and analysis of detailed match data, including scores, player statistics (goals, assists, cards), as well as team, referee, and stadium information.

 ---

-## 2. Architektura i Projekt Schematu
+## 2. Architecture and Schema Design
-Baza danych została zaprojektowana z naciskiem na integralność i wydajność, zgodnie z zasadami normalizacji.
+The database was designed with a focus on data integrity and performance, adhering to normalization principles.

-*   **Normalizacja:** Schemat został zaprojektowany w **trzeciej formie normalnej (3NF)**, aby wyeliminować redundancję danych i zapobiec anomaliom podczas ich modyfikacji.
-Przykładem jest użycie jednej tabeli `Drużyna` zamiast oddzielnych tabel dla gospodarzy i gości.
+*   **Normalization:** The schema was designed in **Third Normal Form (3NF)** to eliminate data redundancy and prevent modification anomalies.
+An example of this is the use of a single `Team` table instead of separate tables for home and away teams.
-*   **Relacje:** Model wykorzystuje złożone relacje, w tym **jeden-do-wielu** (np. `Drużyna` do `Zawodnik`) oraz **wiele-do-wielu**, co widać w tabeli `Mecz`, która łączy wiele encji (drużyny, sędzia, stadion).
+*   **Relationships:** The model utilizes complex relationships, including **one-to-many** (e.g., `Team` to `Player`) and **many-to-many**, as seen in the `Match` table, which connects multiple entities (teams, referee, stadium).
-*   **Integralność Danych:** Zastosowano ograniczenia (`constraints`) takie jak `PRIMARY KEY`, `FOREIGN KEY`, `NOT NULL`, `UNIQUE` oraz `CHECK` w celu zapewnienia spójności, poprawności i logiki biznesowej przechowywanych danych.
+*   **Data Integrity:** Constraints such as `PRIMARY KEY`, `FOREIGN KEY`, `NOT NULL`, `UNIQUE`, and `CHECK` were implemented to ensure the consistency, correctness, and business logic of the stored data.

 ---

-## 3. Struktura Repozytorium
+## 3. Repository Structure
-Repozytorium zawiera trzy główne skrypty SQL, które pozwalają na odtworzenie i przetestowanie całej bazy danych:
+The repository contains three main SQL scripts that allow for the recreation and testing of the entire database:

-*   **`1_schema.sql`**: Skrypt zawiera wszystkie instrukcje `CREATE TABLE` oraz `ALTER TABLE`, które budują kompletną, pustą strukturę bazy danych z wszystkimi relacjami i ograniczeniami.
+*   **`1_schema.sql`**: Contains all `CREATE TABLE` and `ALTER TABLE` statements that build the complete, empty database structure with all relationships and constraints.
-*   **`2_data_insertion.sql`**: Skrypt wypełnia stworzone tabele przykładowymi danymi (`INSERT INTO`), co umożliwia przeprowadzanie testów i zapytań analitycznych.
+*   **`2_data_insertion.sql`**: Populates the created tables with sample data (`INSERT INTO`), enabling testing and analytical queries.
-*   **`3_analytical_queries.sql`**: Skrypt zawiera kolekcję przykładowych zapytań `SELECT`, które demonstrują, jak można wykorzystać bazę do uzyskania wartościowych insightów (np. rankingi strzelców, statystyki sędziów, analiza wyników).
+*   **`3_analytical_queries.sql`**: Contains a collection of sample `SELECT` queries demonstrating how the database can be used to derive valuable insights (e.g., top scorer rankings, referee statistics, match result analysis).

 ---

-## 4. Użyte Technologie
+## 4. Technologies Used
-*   **Język:** SQL (dialekt: T-SQL / MS SQL Server)
+*   **Language:** SQL (Dialect: T-SQL / MS SQL Server)
-*   **Narzędzia:** Microsoft SQL Server Management Studio
+*   **Tools:** Microsoft SQL Server Management Studio